scverse/scanpy/audit/tutorial/REPORT.md

 Its per-cell p-values do not establish population-level treatment or disease effects.
 The detailed review separates cluster-selection bias and biological replication from the correctness of the numerical formulas.

+The [PCA review](06-pca.md) checks all scores, loadings, and explained variances.
+The 50 components retain 61.03% of selected-gene variance.
+The strongest mitochondrial association is with PC5, outside the tutorial’s PC1–PC4 scatter plots.
+These are interpretation limits, not numerical failures.

 The graph is connected, although the UMAP plot shows apparent islands.
 Its trustworthiness score is 0.95937, but exact neighbor overlap is much lower.